 Report on the Economic Effects of Mandatory Energy Labeling for Buildings

-Vice Presidents Todd Schatzki and Jonathan Borck and Harvard University professor and Analysis Group affiliate Robert Stavins authored a report, "An Economic Perspective on Building Labeling Policies" (March 28, 2013), that examined the extent to which mandatory energy labeling for commercial properties results in reduced energy use.
+Principal Todd Schatzki, Vice President Jonathan Borck, and Harvard University professor and Analysis Group affiliate Robert Stavins authored a report, "An Economic Perspective on Building Labeling Policies" (March 28, 2013), that examined the extent to which mandatory energy labeling for commercial properties results in reduced energy use.
 The research, sponsored by the Building Owners and Managers Association International and the Greater Boston Real Estate Board, assessed the impact of new laws throughout the United States mandating that property owners measure and publicly report buildings' energy efficiency performance through benchmarking indices.

 The assessment of mandatory building labeling policies identified many limitations to these policies that merit full consideration before proceeding with new programs.
 Among the report's findings: